 college professors, hearing officers, and employees of district

-available in two versions: as a print book and as a print book & e-book combo.
+available in three versions: as a book and as a book, e-book combo, and PDF Download.

 plus shipping) Order

 E-book and Book Combo (456

 pages, 8 1/2" x 11", perfect bound, $44.95 plus

 Education Law E-book and Book Combo, you'll receive a

 Education Law PDF is identical to the print version.
 The PDF

 has bookmarks, page thumbnails, hyperlinks to hundreds of references,